SamuelWiqvist/adamcmcpaper/README.md

 **N.B.:** The results in the pre-print at arXiv v1 are computed using the version of the code at tag *preprint_v1_master* and *preprint_v1_lunarc* for the `master` and the `lunarc` branch respectively.

+All computations are carried out on the AURORA@LUNARC http://www.lunarc.lu.se/resources/hardware/aurora/ cluster.

+**The lunarc branch is depreciated, only the master branch is used now**

 ## File structure

-The files (in the master branch) are structured as following:
+The files are structured as following:

 /DWPSDE model
 - source files for the implementations of the algorithms for the DWP-SDE model
 - scripts to run the algorithms
+- run-scripts for LUNARC
 - datasets and simulated data
 - training data for DA and ADA

 /DWPSDE model/Results
 - all numerical results in .csv files

+/DWPSDE model/lunarc_output
+- output files from LUNARC

+/DWPSDE model/analyses
+- scripts for analyzing the results

 /Ricker model
 - source files for the implementations of the algorithms for the Ricker model
 - scripts to run the algorithms
 - simulated data
 - training data for DA and ADA
+- run-scripts for LUNARC
+- scripts for analyzing the results

 /Ricker model/Results
 - all numerical results in .csv files

+/Ricker model/lunarc_output
+- output files from LUNARC

 /adaptive update algorithms
 - source files for the adaptive tuning algorithms